FatFace in Collaboration with Carers UK

 They innovate to find new ways to reach and support carers, working with local authorities and other organisations to improve services for carers throughout the UK.

-To help support this wonderful charity, 100% of the profits from each face covering we sell will go to Carers UK, so that they can continue to provide expert information, support and advice to those who need it.
+To help support this wonderful charity, we set a goal to raise £20,000 from the profits of our face coverings.
+We are proud to say that we reached that goal and the money has gone straight to Carers UK, so that they can continue to provide expert information, support and advice to those who need it.

 A CARER'S LOCKDOWN STORY